-2.8 Offset calibration
+2.7 Offset calibration

 To avoid an increase of the electronic offset when using the integral function (INTEGRAL parameter), this offset can be eliminated by way of offset calibration or zero-point calibration.
-The corresponding tab is password-protected to prevent inadvertent incorrect settings.
+The corresponding tab is passwordprotected to prevent inadvertent incorrect settings.

-Offset calibration can be accessed by double-clicking with the right mouse button exactly at the frame below INTEGRAL in the PARA tab.
+Offset calibration can be accessed by double-clicking with the right mouse button left of INTEGRAL in the PARA tab.